 A sponsoring entity can waive the citizenship or checkable background requirements if there is an exceptional business need and a risk assessment is conducted.
 An eligibility waiver is not a guarantee that the clearance will be granted – this is dependent on the suitability assessment conducted by AGSVA.

 AGSVA will request the sponsoring entity authorise an eligibility waiver if an applicant does not meet the eligibility requirements.
-The Security advisor roles and responsibilities page has more information about eligibility waivers.
+The Security Officers page has more information about eligibility waivers.

 In addition to confirming an individual is eligible to hold an Australian Government security clearance, AGSVA will determine if an individual is suitable to hold a security clearance.
 This is done by conducting certain checks prescribed by the Australian Government’s Protective Security Policy Framework (PSPF), and making an assessment of the individual’s overall integrity using the following character traits: